 I am on the road now, Krav Maga Fall Tour 2010, staying at a wonderful hotel in Ohio, Miami Inn.
-So downstairs enjoying breakfast with StarBucks coffee, I am watching a news report on bullying in school.
-A sad topic indeed.
+I am downstairs enjoying breakfast with a Starbucks coffee.
+I am watching a news report on bullying in schools; a sad topic indeed.

 The report says that over 50% of kids in school suffer from bullying; being harassed by the tough kids.
 The experts say that most of the kids never say a word about this until they are nearly at the breaking point.